On LSU’s campus, women learn how to protect themselves in Rape Aggression Defense program

 “What if someone tried to abduct you?” said Saichuk.
 “You really need to think about what you would do.
 Constantly play that game with yourself.”

-Saichuk, assistant director for wellness and health promotion at Louisiana State University, led a women-only instructional workshop on self-defense Saturday that was targeted to students, faculty and staff from LSU, Southern University and the Baton Rouge Community College.
+Saichuk, assistant director for wellness and health promotion at LSU, led a women-only instructional workshop on self-defense Saturday for students, faculty and staff from LSU, Southern University and Baton Rouge Community College.

 The Rape Aggression Defense program, an alliance between the LSU Police Department and Student Health Center, for more than 20 years has been teaching people at LSU and the Baton Rouge community how to defend themselves in dangerous situations.